If you're issuing shares at various prices per share, or different classes of share, use this guide to put together one SH01 for them all.

 When allotting shares you need to make sure:

-When creating an SH01 for multiple Instant Investments, if you received only one type of funds (e.g. all SEIS or all EIS/normal funds), you should issue all the shares for all the Instant Investments you are closing in this period on the same date, which is the date the last of the funds were received.
-You should enter this date in the From Date section on the SH01 and you can leave the To Date section blank.
+When creating an SH01 for multiple share allotments or share classes, if the shares were all issued on the same date, you should enter this date in the From Date section on the SH01 and you can leave the To Date section blank.

 3) Shares allotted

-The shares allotted section needs to show all the shares issued from all the Instant Investments you are closing at this time.
-If the Instant Investments were all completed at the same price per share you can put these all on one line!
-And you should put the totals on separate lines if the Instant Investments had different price per shares, or if you issued different share classes to the investors.
+The shares allotted section needs to show all the shares issued at this time.
+If the shares were all issued at the same price per share you can put these all on one line!
+And you should put the totals on separate lines if the allotments occurred at different prices per share, or if you issued different share classes to the investors.

-For example, and as per the image above, if you had multiple Instant Investments in which you allotted 100,000 Ordinary Shares total at £5.56 these would all go on one line.
-If you had one Instant Investment where shares were issued at £5.50 per share, a slight discount, this would go on another line, and if you also issued B Ordinary shares then these would go on another line.
+For example, and as per the image above, if you had multiple shares in which you allotted 100,000 Ordinary Shares total at £5.56 these would all go on one line.
+If you had other shares issued at £5.50 per share, a slight discount, this would go on another line, and if you also issued B Ordinary shares then these would go on another line.

 4) Statement of Capital